Camino Frances Day 8 – Azofra to Viloria del Rioja

 Our afternoon section of this Camino stage took us through Granon, Redecilla de Camino and Castildelgado and after a very hot 32km we arrived in Viloria del Rioja.

-This village is a stop between stages according to the John Brierley guidebook.
 We had decided not to book an Albergue and wing it, and had a choice of 2 Albergues.
 We decided to try out a ‘donativo‘ albergue as we havent tried staying in on of those as yet.

 Donativo albergue